BJACH launches school based behavioral health services in Vernon Parish

-Behavioral health providers and school administrators discuss school based behavioral health services on Aug.
-17 at North Polk Elementary School.
-Bayne-Jones Army Community Hospital is partnering with the Vernon Parish School board to provide a program that will increase access to behavioral health care for military children at the Joint Readiness Training Center and Fort Polk, Louisiana.
+FORT POLK, La. — Bayne-Jones Army Community Hospital is partnering with the Vernon Parish School board to provide school based behavioral health services to North Polk and Parkway Elementary Schools beginning next week for the upcoming school year.
+The program will increase access to behavioral health care for military children at the Joint Readiness Training Center and Fort Polk, Louisiana.

-(Pictured from left: Christina Heather, assistant principal, Brandy Sanders, principal of North Polk Elementary School, Tiffany Franklin-Koch, school liaison officer, JRTC and Fort Polk, Allison Hannah, licensed clinical social worker and Dr. Dr. Patricia Cornelious, chief of child, adolescent and family behavioral health services for BJACH.)
+Lt.
+Col. Alexander Ragan, installation director of psychological health said in the short term the program will increase access to care, improve collaborative care coordination and decrease absenteeism.

+“Long term, the program will improve health, wellness and resiliency of military children,” he said.
+“The services our provider delivers will improve academic achievement, optimize social, emotional and behavioral functioning, maximize wellness and ultimately promote optimal military readiness.”

 |Date Taken: